cansucananceyhan/Oldies-But-Goldies/README.md

 **General**

-  * It is a game which player challenged to constitute geometric figures with given cubes.
-Every cube has different shapes on every side of cube.
+  * It is a game that the player is challenged to constitute geometric figures, that are differ from each other in Q-Bitz cards, with given cubes.
+Every cube has different shapes on their sides.

 **Modes**

- * First of all game divided into three parts as easy, medium and hard.
-In easy mode there is 16 cubes, in medium there is 25 and the hard mode has 36 cubes.
+  * First of all, game has three different modes and each mode has three different difficulties that are easy, medium and hard.
+In easy mode there are 16 cubes, in medium mode there are 25 cubes and in hard mode there are 36 cubes.
+All cubes are identical.

-  After selecting the mode, and as game proceeds difficulty will increase.
-To increase difficulty modes are used.
-There are three different modes at the game:

-   * In first mode, player only arrange cubes to form the geometric figure on the card
+  * First mode, players arrange cubes to form the geometric figure on the card.

   * In second mode, players roll all of their cubes on the table like dice.
-Using the cubes as rolled, players place as many cubes as possible in the tray to recreate the pattern shown on the card.
+They place as many cubes as possible to recreate the pattern and they cannot change the cubes to use their different surfaces.
+The one who finishes the figure on the card will score points.

-   * In last mode, player will see the card for a limited time, they will memorize the card while this time.
-Then they will arrange cubes to form the geometric cube without looking to figure.
+  * In last mode, players are allowed to look at their cards for 10 seconds in order to memorize their card.
+Then, they will try to recreate the figure without looking at their cards.

 **Purpose**

   * Each cube has 6 different figures in each of their surfaces.
-Player aims to arrange cubes according to given design in a specific time.
+Player aims to arrange cubes according to given design at a specific time interval.

-  * Player get scores according to each cube that placed successfully and their remaining time when they finish the game, and loses point according to each unsuccessful trial.
+  * Player get scores according to each cube that placed successfully and their remaining time when they finish the game, and loses point according to each unsuccessful trials.

 **Reference**